MinaFoundation/PGT_gptSurveySummarizer/README.md

 ## Usage

-1. Create a .env file with the following variables:
+1. Create a .env.local file with the following variables:

    ```shell
    DISCORD_TOKEN=XXXXXXXXX